 Stevens’ 10(!)
 Christmas EPs range from intimate banjo led hymns to vocoder riddled bombasts.
 “Sister Winter” fits somewhere in between, a Sufjan original that stands shoulder to shoulder with his non holiday fare.
 What first seems to be a quiet and mournful song about seasonal depression slowly builds, layer upon layer, into a triumphant ode to friends and togetherness.

-3 "Rockin' Around the Christmas Tree" – Brenda Lee
+3 "Rockin' Around the Christmas Tree, opens a new window" – Brenda Lee

 I’m always surprised by how much I like this song.
 I mean, it’s a pretty nondescript little pop song when you get down to it—nothing too flashy—but it’s always been a favorite.
 Fun fact, Brenda Lee was only 13 when she recorded it.